swyftstore/swyft-app-android-sdk-read-me/README.md

 ### SDK Initilization

-The first step when integrating the Swyft SDK with your project is to the initializion methond on the skd.
-We recommend doing this on your main activities onCreate method.
-The initializion methond takes in the application context that is used to access some local resources within the SDK.
+The first step when integrating the Swyft SDK with your project is to call the initializion methond on the SDK.
+We recommend doing this on your main activity's onCreate method.
+The initializion method takes in the application context.
+This is used to access some local resources within the SDK.
 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {